iterative/dvc.org/content/docs/command-reference/exp/apply.md

 Specifically, `dvc exp apply` changes any files (code, data,
 <abbr>parameters</abbr>, <abbr>metrics</abbr>, etc.) needed to reflect the
 experiment conditions and results in the workspace.

-⚠️ Current changes to the workspace are preserved except if they conflict with the experiment in question, in which case they are overwritten (unless `--no-force` is used).
+Current changes to the workspace are preserved except if they conflict with the experiment in question.

+⚠️ Conflicting changes in the workspace are overwritten unless unless `--no-force` is used.

 This is typically used after choosing a target `experiment` with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent].

-Note that the history of [checkpoints] found in the `experiment` is **not** preserved when applying and committing it.
+> Note that if a history of [checkpoints] is found in the `experiment`, it will
+> **not** be preserved when applying and committing it.

 [persistent]: /doc/user-guide/experiment-management/persisting-experiments
-[checkpoints]: /doc/command-reference/exp/run#checkpoints
+[checkpoints]: /doc/user-guide/experiment-management/checkpoints

 ## Options